 With his proximity to Hollywood, Woody set about getting his car onto the Big Screen, too.
 He secured for the Wildfire roles in the films, Written on the Wind, and Knock on Wood, where one was driven by Rock Hudson and Danny Kaye, respectively.
 But the little roadster’s big break came when it got a starring role in 1954s Johnny Dark.
 Here the Wildfire plays The Idaho Special, a revolutionary new car built by an up and coming car designer played by Tony Curtis.
 The climax is a cross continental road race which, after many thrills and spills, the Idaho Special/Wildfire wins!

 Alas, despite its Hollywood connections, the Woodill Wildfire didn’t get the girl in the end.
 The sports car market was growing more competitive as the 1950s progressed.
 Ford introduced the 2-seat Thunderbird, while Chevrolet gave its Corvette a V8 engine.
 The imports, lead by the MGA and Austin Healey, were getting better and cheaper.
 At the same time, the cost of the Wildfire kits kept going up.
 Fourteen-hour build times or not, buyers simply had easier ways of putting a sports car in their driveway.
-Before closing its doors for good, it is estimated that Woodill Motor Company built as many as 300 Wildfires over 3+ years.
+Before closing its doors for good, it is estimated that the Woodill Motor Company built as many as 300 Wildfires over 3+ years.
 Most of them came in kit form.
 The last one was a 1956 fastback coupe, likely the only one of this style ever made, that sported a 305hp Cadillac El Dorado engine.
 At least the Wildfire went out with a bang.